 Sustainability for competitive advantage

-Our Board is comprised of the Vice Chancellors of the member universities, Sir Alan Langlands, University of Leeds; Professor Sir Keith Burnett, University of Sheffield; Professor Brian Cantor, University of York; Professor David Eastwood, University of Birmingham; Professor Calie Pistorius, University of Hull; Sir John Harman, Independent; and Ed Gallagher, Chair.
-The organisation is led by Chief Executive Jon Price.
-Our activities are funded by member university funds, governments, research councils and international agencies.
-Following our initial funded research agenda, in 2011/12 we leveraged the flow of an additional £15m research funds to our member institutions.
+Our Board is comprised of the Vice-Chancellors of the member universities, Sir Alan Langlands, University of Leeds; Professor Sir Keith Burnett, University of Sheffield; Professor Koen Lamberts, University of York; Professor David Eastwood, University of Birmingham; Professor Calie Pistorius, University of Hull and three independent non-executives.
+Since inception we have raised funds and leveraged flow of over £25m funds to our member institutions.

 Latest Game-changing Technologies Report